Korean, Edit

 ○ First discovered by Abbot using X-ray.

-○ Later discovered by Green through natural variation (commonly used).
+○ Later discovered by Green through natural occurrence (commonly used).

-○ Located on the third chromosome: Position 85B1-2 on the third chromosome.
+○ Located on the third chromosome: It is located at the 85B1-2 position of the polytene chromosome.

 ○ Inherited in a dominant manner.